gl1tterbomb/gl1tterbomb/README.md

 If I haven’t responded to any of your messages, I’m sorry.
 I’m not trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just slow to respond., and it’ll takes me a while, who knows.
 Feel free to whisper, and I'll check and reply!
 So uh please whisper 👍!

-★ - pleaase I need more Booster Gold fans or any cool DC/Marvel friends plsss ;-;
+★ - pleease pleease I need more Booster Gold fans or any cool DC/Marvel friends plsss ;-;

 ![image_alt](https://github.com/metaleaterr/metaleaterr/blob/27e1f81af66089d3dfc3087fac6593ba34f6e9a6/IMG_3895.webp)